RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: Background, Observation, and Motivation

-Ternary content-addressable memory (TCAM) \cite{TCAM} extends the functionality of binary CAM by introducing a third state, don't care, denoted as X. Bits set to the X state are treated as matches during comparison, enabling greater flexibility in search operations.
-Since each root-to-leaf path in a tree-based model represents a sequence of conditions an input must satisfy to reach the corresponding prediction, TCAM can efficiently traverse these paths, making it a compelling solution for tree-based model acceleration.
+Ternary content-addressable memory (TCAM) \cite{TCAM} extends the functionality of binary CAM by introducing a third state, \textit{don't care}, denoted as X. Bits set to the X state are treated as matches during comparison, enabling greater flexibility in search operations.
+Since each root-to-leaf path in a tree-based model represents a sequence of conditions an input must satisfy to yield the corresponding prediction, TCAM can efficiently traverse these paths, making it a compelling solution for tree-based model acceleration.
 Prior work \cite{DT2CAM} proposed mapping each path to a TCAM row, with each column representing a unique condition.
-Unencountered conditions within a path are assigned the X state as they do not affect the traversal process.
-When an input instance is received, it is first encoded into a binary sequence that aligns with the condition order stored in TCAM.
-This encoded sequence is then fed into TCAM for in-memory search.
+Unencountered conditions of a path are assigned the X state as they do not affect the traversal process.
+When an input instance is received, it is first encoded into a binary sequence representing the condition check results.
+This sequence is then used to construct TCAM input queries, which are dispatched to the respective TCAMs for in-memory search.
 The middle part of Fig.~\ref{fig:CAM} illustrates how TCAM serves as a decision tree accelerator.
 The decision tree at the left part of Fig.~\ref{fig:CAM} is mapped to the TCAM, where four unique conditions are assigned to separate columns, and each path is represented as a row.
 Conditions are encoded as 0, 1, and X, corresponding to \textit{False}, \textit{True}, and \textit{don't care}, respectively.
 Once an input is received, the features are encoded into a binary sequence representing the condition check results, and each bit is then delivered to the corresponding column to perform in-memory search.
-Since all bits in the second row are matched, $Path_2$ is the traversal path for the input instance.
+Since all cells in the second row are matched, $Path_2$ is the traversal path for the input instance.